CARTAvis/carta-frontend/docs_website/versioned_docs/version-4.1.0/contributing/github-workflow.md

 2. Check out the frontend branch:

     ```
-    git checkout "[the frontend branch]"
+    git checkout [the frontend branch]
     ```

 3. Check out the dev branch of the protobuf submodule and pull the latest version: